vinodpkd/Julia-lectures/intro/numpy/array_object.rst

     * Create a simple two dimensional array.
 First, redo the examples from above.
 And then create your own: how about odd numbers counting backwards on the first row, and even numbers on the second?
-    * Use the functions `length`, :`size` on these arrays.
+    * Use the functions `length`, `size` on these arrays.
       How do they relate to each other?
-And to the ``ndims`` operations on the arrays?
+And to the ``ndims`` function on the arrays?

-Functions for creating arrays ..............................
+Functions for creating vectors ..............................

 .. tip::